-If you’ve made the momentous decision that the park home lifestyle is for you, then you might be wondering about how to go about it..?
+If you’ve made the momentous decision that moving to the park home lifestyle is for you, then you might be wondering about how to go about it..?

 No doubt, you’ve already visited exhibitions and parks and seen for yourself some beautiful homes and parks as well as the wonderful community spirit.